hpi-swa-teaching/RichClipboard/RichClipboard.package/RCClippingsList.class/README.md

-An RCClippingsList is a LazyListMorph used to display, sort and filter clippings as well as copy selected clippings back to the clipboard.
+An RCClippingsList is used to display, sort and filter clippings as well as copy selected clippings back to the clipboard.

 Instance Variables
 	contextMenuIsOpen:		<Boolean>